-The purpose and effect of the recommended Zoning By-law amendment is to allow for the development of a 33-storey (108.15m tall) mixed-use apartment building of a specific architectural design with approximately $705m^2$ of commercial/retail space on the ground floor, structured parking from floors 2-6, $770m^2$ of office space on the 7^{th} floor and a total of 248 residential apartment units on floors 8 to 33.
-The proposed development will be facilitated through a site-specific bonus zone which will allow for an increased density of 1,155 units per hectare and a maximum height of 110 metres in return for such facilities, services and matters as prescribed by the regulations of the bonus zone which include the matters provided in clause (a) of the recommendation above and, without limiting the above, generally requires features such as underground parking, enhanced accessibility features, common recreational facilities and amenity space, high design standards and architectural consistency with the intent of the Downtown Design Guidelines.
+The purpose and effect of the recommended Zoning By-law amendment is to allow for the development of a 33-storey (108.15m tall) mixed-use apartment building of a specific architectural design, which includes a podium base accommodating commercial/retail space on the ground floor and a mix of structured parking, residential, and/or office space above the ground floor.
+The proposed development will be facilitated through a site-specific bonus zone which will allow for an increased density of 1,155 units per hectare and a maximum height of 110 metres in return for such facilities, services and matters as prescribed by the regulations of the bonus zone which include the matters provided in clause (a) of the recommendation above and, without limiting the above, generally requires features such as underground parking, barrier-free access to all floors, common recreational facilities and amenity space, high design standards and architectural consistency with the intent of the Downtown Design Guidelines.